The House is on summer break, scheduled to return Sept. 15

 We do not need to take lessons from the opposition, in particular the Conservative opposition, on this because it has virtually ignored the problem by not investing.
 If anything, it divested.
 It took money away from the CRA.
 Cuts were brought by the Conservative administration.

 When I put forward a question for the member for New Westminster—Burnaby, he talked about taxation policy.
 He implied that we needed to go after corporations and make them pay more.
 I give the NDP an A-plus for consistency on it while it is in opposition, but that is it.
-I underline words, “while in opposition”.
+I underline the words “while in opposition”.

 I have witnessed first-hand an NDP government in my home province of Manitoba.
 What I hear from the NDP in opposition is in contrast to what I hear from the NDP in government.
 It is like night and day.
 When the NDP was in government in Manitoba, it cut corporate taxes seven times, as I pointed out in my question.